İnkaya Cave

-İnkaya Cave (İnkaya Mağarası) is a cave located on the eastern slope of Mount Kocadağ at Yelki village in Güzelbahçe, Izmir, western Turkey.
+İnkaya Cave (İnkaya Mağarası) is a cave located on the eastern slope of Mount Kocadağ at Yelki village in Güzelbahçe, İzmir Province, western Turkey.

 The cave is 222 m.
 The dry cave is developed generally horizontal and partly vertical dry cave.
 Potsherds found in the cave point the cave was used as a settlement in ancient times.

 The cave's geological-geomorphological constitution resulted from some intersectional fractures inside a Cretaceous limestone formation.
 A wide hall is formed after a steep descent.
 It is about 20 m wide and in average 5 m high.
 The hall continues in an inclined gallery towards south.
 At the end of gallery, a 7 m-deep hole leads to the cave's lowest level and the end.